Pylons/deform/docs/serialization.rst

 string as its cstruct.
-The ``value`` passed to the exception constructor raised during the ``deserialize`` when ``value != confirm`` is used as that ``cstruct`` value when the form is re-rendered with error markers.
-The ``confirm`` value is picked off the field value when the form is re-rendered at this time.
+The ``value`` passed to the exception constructor raised during the ``deserialize`` when ``value != confirm`` is used as that ``cstruct`` value when the form is rerendered with error markers.
+The ``confirm`` value is picked off the field value when the form is rerendered at this time.

 Say What?
 ---------